micmejia/bible-dump/NKJV/John/John 7.md

 He who believes in Me, as the Scripture has said, out of his heart will flow rivers of living water."

 ###### 39
-But this He spoke concerning the Spirit, whom those [^g]believing in Him would receive; for the [^h]Holy Spirit was not yet _given,_ because Jesus was not yet glorified. ## Who Is He?
+But this He spoke concerning the Spirit, whom those believing in Him would receive; for the Holy Spirit was not yet _given,_ because Jesus was not yet glorified. ## Who Is He?

 ###### 40
-Therefore [^i]many from the crowd, when they heard this saying, said, "Truly this is the Prophet."
+Therefore many from the crowd, when they heard this saying, said, "Truly this is the Prophet."

 ###### 41
 Others said, "This is the Christ."
 But some said, "Will the Christ come out of Galilee?